tigattack/blog.tiga.tech/content/posts/rclone-grafana/index.md

 * Enable the Rclone metrics endpoint: [`--rc-enable-metrics`](https://rclone.org/rc/#rc-enable-metrics)
 * Bind to all live interfaces on port 5572: [`--rc-addr=0.0.0.0:5572`](https://rclone.org/rc/#rc-addr-ip)

-I highly recommend configuration authentication.
-Destructive actions are not possible without authentication, but there is sizable scope for information gathering and inconvenient actions.
-You can see each support rc command and whether it requires authentication [here](https://rclone.org/rc/#supported-commands).
+I highly recommend configuring authentication.
+Destructive actions are not possible without authentication, but there is scope for information gathering and potential inconvenience.
+You can see all rc commands and whether they require authentication [here](https://rclone.org/rc/#supported-commands).

 You can use either of the following flags to enable HTTP authentication:
 * Plaintext: `--rc-user=<username> --rc-pass=<password>`